Administration and Management Team

 The Town Planner provides assistance and direction to property owners, residents, staff and Town Boards regarding the development and use of land.
 The Town Planner is also the zoning and code enforcement administrator.

-Captain Adams holds an Advanced Law Enforcement Certification from the North Carolina Criminal Justice Education Training and Standards Commission.
-Captain Adams will complete his Investigations Certification from the North Carolina Justice Academy in 2014 and is also pursuing his A.S. in Criminal Justice from Stanly Community College.
-Captain Adams holds an Instructor Certification from the North Carolina Criminal Justice Education and Training Standards Commission with specialty instructor certifications in firearms and subject control tactics.
+Chief Adams holds an Advanced Law Enforcement Certification from the North Carolina Criminal Justice Education Training and Standards Commission.
+Chief Adams will complete his Investigations Certification from the North Carolina Justice Academy in 2014 and is also pursuing his A.S. in Criminal Justice from Stanly Community College.
+Chief Adams holds an Instructor Certification from the North Carolina Criminal Justice Education and Training Standards Commission with specialty instructor certifications in firearms and subject control tactics.

-Sergeant Jones holds an Advanced Law Enforcement Certification.
+Captain Jones holds an Advanced Law Enforcement Certification.
 He holds both general and specialized instructor certifications from the North Carolina Criminal Justice Education and Training Standards Commission, the North Carolina Sheriffs’ Education and Training Commission and the North Carolina Office of Emergency Medical Services.
-Sergeant Jones is a credentialed paramedic in North Carolina as well as a certified tactical medic.
+Captain Jones is a credentialed paramedic in North Carolina as well as a certified tactical medic.

-Corey Debbold, Operations Sergeant: Sergeant Debbold has worked for the Cramerton Police Department for 9 years.
+Corey Debbold, Patrol Captain: Captain Debbold has worked for the Cramerton Police Department for 9 years.
 Sergeant Debbold holds a B.S. in Criminal Justice from Western New England College, an Advanced Law Enforcement Certification as well as both general and specialized criminal justice instructor certifications from the North Carolina Criminal Justice Education and Training Standards Commission.
-Sergeant Debbold holds a specialty instructor certification in physical training.
+Captain Debbold holds a specialty instructor certification in physical training.

 Aaron Black, Operations Sergeant: Sergeant Black has worked for the Cramerton Police Department for 6 years and worked as a reserve officer for the department prior to his full-time appointment.
 Sergeant Black holds a general Criminal Justice Instructor Certification from the North Carolina Criminal Justice Education and Training Standards Commission.
 Sergeant Black is currently assigned as a patrol supervisor.